Eilmer Reference Manual, v5

 table: {north=BCObject, east=BCObject, south=BCObject, west=BCObject, [top=BCObject, bottom=BCObject]}

 The bcList is used to set boundary conditions on the faces of blocks with an underlying structured grid.
 Each table key accepts a boundary condition object.
 If any table entry is missing, the default-supplied boundary condition is an adiabatic wall, SolidAdiabaticBC.
 In 3D, the top and bottom faces can also be set.
-If a boundary is a connection, this can be explicitly set or you can rely on the identifyBlockConnections() helper function to make that connection for you.
+If a boundary is a connection, this can be explicitly set or you can rely on the identifyGridConnections() helper function to make that connection for you, at the grid preparation stage.
 That helper function is called after the blocks have been configured.
 An example to set a fixed temperature on a west boundary, and a constant flux on the north boundary is:

 bcList={west=SolidFixedTBC:new{Twall=300.0},